dwweiss/whiteboxes/README.md

 ### Dependencies

 This package is dependent on package _grayboxes_.
-This dependency is satisfied if _coloredlids_ is installed with the commands in section Installation
+This dependency is satisfied if _coloredlids_ is installed with the commands in section _Installation_.